Tadeusz Arentowicz: Military career

 He received his service number of P-0251 in 1941.
-After he was trained to use British equipment he was assigned to the 303rd Polish Fighter Squadron.
+After he was trained to use British equipment, he was assigned to the 303rd Polish Fighter Squadron.
 He fulfilled the duties of squadron leader after the death of Zdzisław Henneberg and came to be the commander of the whole squadron on 3 July 1941.

-He joined 303 after the Battle of Britain.
-His career is enigmatic, as little is known; but he was known by the nickname, "Szpak" ('Starling' in English).
-Although he started as a flight lieutenant, death (Zdzisław Henneberg) and injury (Wacław Łapkowski) of his predecessors created a vacancy, and he was elevated to Flight Commander.
+He joined 303 Squadron after the Battle of Britain.
+Little is known; but he was known by the nickname "Szpak" ('Starling' in English).
+Although he started as a flight lieutenant, death (Zdzisław Henneberg) and injury (Wacław Łapkowski) of his predecessors created a vacancy, and he was elevated to flight commander.

-On 3 March 1941, after the Squadron had been upgraded to Spitfire Mk IIA planes, Arentowich led the attack at the German airfield at Le Touquet, another at Waben, and strafed an army transport depot at Breck-sur-Mer.
+On 3 March 1941, after the squadron had been upgraded to Spitfire Mk IIA planes, Arentowich led the attack on the German airfield at Le Touquet and another at Waben, and strafed an army transport depot at Breck-sur-Mer.

-On 16 April 1941, Arentowich had become the acting Commanding Office.
+On 16 April 1941, Arentowich had become the acting commanding officer.
 He presented a nomination of Waclaw Lapkowski (a second time) for the Cross of Valor.

 On 11 March 1941, ground control vectored him and two other pilots to attack an aircraft at 10,000 feet.
 This incident came to be called "A Little Mistake" in the squadron's log.
 Arentowicz was part of an attack by three Polish Spitfires on a friendly Armstrong Whitworth Whitley that was involved in paratroop training.
-Fortunately, and despite 100 hits, the plane survived and no injuries were experienced.
+Fortunately, and despite 100 hits, the plane survived and there were no injuries.

 He was given a prominent role during at least one ceremonial occasion.

 He was at the helm of Spitfire II PF 8385 IMPREGNABLE and damaged a Messerschmitt Bf 109 on 25 June 1941.

 Death

-On 8 July 1941, he flew the Supermarine Spitfire (designation P 8502) on mission to escort bombers to destroy the railway line and station in Lille.
-He was shot down by a German fighter and fell into the sea (the other pilots saw him crash somewhere near Dunkirk).
+On 8 July 1941, he flew the Supermarine Spitfire (designation P 8502) on a mission to escort bombers targeting the railway line and station in Lille.
+He was shot down by a German fighter, and the other pilots saw him crash in the sea somewhere near Dunkirk.
 Polish forces searched for him but he was never found.

-He was replaced as Squadron Commander by Lieutenant Jankiewicz.

 He is remembered on the Polish Memorial to Aircrew in Warsaw and the Polish War Memorial near RAF Northolt.